Citytracking/toner/README.md

 The Toner stylesheets need access to a pair of PostGIS databases:

-* A database containing PlanetOSM data, as created by the osm2pgsql script, using the spherical mercator projection (EPSG:900913).
+* A database containing PlanetOSM data (as created by the osm2pgsql script) and coastline using the spherical mercator projection (EPSG:900913).
 See below for details.

 * A database containing NaturalEarth data, as created by the shp2pgsql script (this is installed with PostGIS), using the spherical mercator projection